British Academy Television Award for Best Comedy (Programme or Series): 2010s

+2020s

-2000sBest Comedy Programme or Series2010sBest Comedy Programme or SeriesBest Comedy Entertainment Programme2020sNote: In BAFTA production categories, entrants are asked to submit no more than four names to be listed as nominees should the programme be nominated.
+Note: In BAFTA production categories, entrants are asked to submit no more than four names to be listed as nominees should the programme be nominated.
 If it is not possible to decide on four names the nomination credit is listed as "production team", in these cases no individual can refer to themselves as BAFTA winning.
 It will be the programme that is BAFTA winning, not any individual.